oleks/git-ready-to-deploy/README.md

 # Get Ready to Deploy!

-`git-ready-to-deploy.sh` (pronounced "get ready to deploy", based on [`git-ready-to-deploy.m4`](git-ready-to-deploy.m4)) is a simple script to ensure that the local clone is clean (no uncommitted changes), and there are no local commits to be pushed up-stream.
+`git-ready-to-deploy.sh` (pronounced "get ready to deploy") is a simple script to ensure that the local clone is clean (no uncommitted changes), and there are no local commits to be pushed up-stream.

 This is useful in a manual deployment setting, where you want to ensure that: